Pathways to Financial Power

 An additional significant finding from this study identified that 30% of respondents reported feeling “barely confident” or “not confident at all” in managing their financial resources, with an additional 40% identifying that they felt “somewhat confident” around managing their finances.
 Collectively, this study identified that 70% of participants were at risk for or regularly exhibited low confidence around managing their financial resources.

 After the very first cohort, participants spoke about being exposed to knowledge and experiences that led to a more expanded and expressive view of life, increasing their credibility and ability to solve the problems at hand.
 They talked about learning self-awareness, their value, and understanding their place in the world because they now realize they are no different than “successful” people.
 Participants also gained the power of owning and sharing their own stories and converting a painful past into a source of empathy, proactivity and confidence.
-They also describe the foundational importance of authentic, mutually supportive relationships in helping them set healthy personal and professional boundaries and make lasting connections based on consistency and trust.
-These four outcomes created a mutually reinforcing “tipping point” in deep, durable change in self-perception and personal empowerment
+They also described the foundational importance of authentic, mutually supportive relationships in helping them set healthy personal and professional boundaries and make lasting connections based on consistency and trust.
+These four outcomes created a mutually reinforcing “tipping point” in deep, durable change in their self-perception and personal empowerment

 As a result of Pathways, participants are provided with the skills needed to advocate within their own lives, recognize and embrace their strengths, and change self-limiting beliefs.
 And they express that change in powerful ways: